 Every woman’s story of pregnancy and delivery is different.
 Some have fairly uneventful pregnancies while others are hit with every discomfort in the book.
 Some women have quick deliveries while others can be counted in days.

 Some women can barely tell they’re in labor, and some women experience what’s known as prodromal labor.

 You can read every pregnancy book and blog out there to prepare yourself, but there is an air of mystery around the due date and beginning of labor, especially for first-time moms.

 How will I know I’m going into labor?
 Will my water break?
 How accurate is my due date?

 At the first twinge of belly discomfort, you’re running to the car with your hospital bag, only to arrive and then be sent home.

-Sometimes called “false labor”, prodromal labor is the beginning of contractions, but it does not dilate your cervix.
+Sometimes called false labor, latent labor, and pre-labor, prodromal labor is the beginning of contractions, but it does not dilate your cervix.

 The contractions are real, but they start and stop, never increasing in frequency or intensity.
 It can start up to a week or even month before you’re due.

 While prodromal labor is real contractions, it’s not real labor.
 You’ll probably feel the contractions at the same time every day, but there’s no need to run to the hospital.

 Most mothers who have experienced prodromal labor would probably say that calling it false labor is misleading.
 It feels like true labor in that the pain and contractions are real.
 The only catch is that it starts and stops abruptly rather than producing full dilation or birth.